ratrocket/goread/README.md

 1. Set up a local dev environment as described above.
 1. Create a [new app engine application](https://cloud.google.com/console?getstarted=https://appengine.google.com).
-1. In `app.yaml`, change the first line to contain the name of the application you just created.
+1. In `app.yaml`, change the first line to contain the project ID of the application you just created.
-1. From the `app` directory, deploy with `goapp deploy`.
+1. From the `app` directory, deploy with `goapp deploy -oauth`.